barneyb/jpixelclient/README.md

 1.  `XxxView(String,int)` connects to the host and port specified
 1.  `XxxView(URL)` connects to the `URL` specified.

-Regardless of how a viewer is constructed, they all behave the same: a `view` method which accepts the scene you want to view in a specific format, and sends it over to the pixel server.
+Regardless of how a viewer is constructed, or what layer it comes from, they all behave about the same: a `view` method which accepts the scene you want to view in a specific format, and sends it over to the pixel server.

 ## Raw JSON Layer